Rahm’s wild day ends with Memorial win and No. 1 ranking

+With the penalty — Rahm had no idea it was an issue after his round, but accepted the penalty when he saw a video that zoomed in close on the ball — he finished at 9-under 279 for his 10th career victory, fourth on the PGA Tour.

-Rahm closed with a 3-over 75 for a three-shot victory over Palmer, the highest final round by a Memorial winner since Roger Maltbie shot 76 in the inaugural year in 1976.
+Muirfield Village played its toughest in 42 years, with only five players under par, the fewest for the final round since this tournament began in 1976.
+Rahm’s 75 was the highest finish by a winner since Roger Maltbie shot 76 the inaugural year.

-The victory was the 10th of Rahm’s career — fourth on the PGA Tour — and moves him past Rory McIlroy in the world ranking by winning against the strongest field of the year.
-He is the 24th player to be No. 1.
-Ballesteros spent a total of 61 weeks at the top from 1986 to 1989.

-It was the strongest test, too, with the rough not being cut and the greens allowed to bake out because they are being replaced.
-The fifth green already was stripped as the leaders were on the back nine.
+The rough wasn’t cut all week.
+The greens were allowed to go to the edge because they are being replaced.
+Crews already had stripped the entire fifth green as the leaders were on the back nine.

-Only five players broke par, the fewest for a final round since the Memorial began in 1976.
-The average score of 75.932 was the highest for the final round since it was 75.972 in 1978.

 Rahm looked to be playing a different course.
 He played bogey-free on the front nine with birdies on the two par 5s.
 That put him eight shots clear on his way to No. 1.